 Absolutely not!
 But the spices and herbs are mostly what make these ground beef enchiladas stand out!
 You will definitely have left over beef, but that is a perk.
 It is lovely in salads or you can take a container of it to work and enjoy it for lunch!

 It’s very easy.
 Preheat the oven to 350 degrees Fahrenheit.
 Take out a baking dish and add some enchilada sauce across the bottom.

 Why do you have to add enchilada sauce to the baking dish?

 You add it so the enchiladas don’t stick to the dish.
 If the ground been enchiladas stick, it makes it very hard to serve them without them falling apart.

-Now, I take the rest of the ingredients out of the fridge and start my assembly line of enchilada making.
-I use 6 inch flour tortillas, homemade refried beans (to be blogged about shortly), Mexican blend cheese and, as mentioned, my lovely enchilada sauce.
+Gather remaining ingredients from the fridge and start an enchilada assembly line.
+I use 6 inch flour tortillas, homemade refried beans, Mexican blend cheese and, as mentioned, my lovely enchilada sauce.

 - Smear some refried beans on a flour tortilla

 - Sprinkle on some cheese

 - Roll the tortillas up and place them face down in the baking dish

 - Slather enchilada sauce on the enchiladas